piyalidas10/System_Design/Monolith vs Microservices/README.md

 # Monolith vs Microservices

+Monolith vs Microservices — Which Architecture Should You choose and When?| System Design Foundation : https://www.youtube.com/shorts/xUmHKBKObZM

 ## Introduction
 Everyone talks about Microservices like they are the obvious choice for every system.
 They are not.
 Netflix, Amazon and Uber all started as Monoliths.